 Award Letter & Payments

-Once your financial aid file is complete, you will receive an award letter with aid to assist your tuition, fees, and book charges.
+Once your financial aid file is complete, you will receive an award letter showing your estimated financial aid package.
 Review the letter carefully.
 The award offer is valid only for the enrollment level specified on the letter.
 Contact the Financial Aid Office if you expect your enrollment to be different from what is specified on the letter.
 In most cases, the award offer will fluctuate with enrollment changes.
 Follow-up on any comments listed or additional information requests.

 Awarding Criteria and Amounts

 Financial aid recipients are selected and awarded based on calculated financial need using standards developed by the U.S. Department of Education to estimate a fair student and family contribution.
 The Federal Pell Grant Program provides grants to low-income students and the award value is based on the federal expected family contribution, (derived using the Free Application for Federal Student Aid [FAFSA]) and the student’s enrollment level.
 Other grant and loan funds are awarded to students based on financial need, enrollment level, and the availability of funds.
 Files completed early and by the April 1 priority deadline have the best chance of receiving other grant assistance.
 Financial aid funds are awarded on a rolling basis using the criteria established for each fund, such as residency, enrollment level, and calculated financial need.
 As funding permits, the Financial Aid Office strives to provide assistance to meet each eligible applicant’s direct educational costs.

 The Campus Card is used for financial aid book advances, Bristol $, and Green Print $.